(roh si GLI ta zone)

 • Fractures: Increased incidence of bone fractures in females treated with rosiglitazone was observed during analysis of long-term trial; majority of fractures occurred in the upper arm, hand and foot (differing from the hip or spine fractures usually associated with postmenopausal osteoporosis).
 Consider risk of fracture prior to initiation and during use.
 According to the American Diabetes Association guidelines, thiazolidinediones should be avoided in patients with fracture risk factors (ADA 2016a).

 • Heart failure/cardiac effects: [US Boxed Warning]: Thiazolidinediones, including rosiglitazone, may cause or exacerbate congestive heart failure; closely monitor for signs and symptoms of congestive heart failure (eg, rapid weight gain, dyspnea, edema), particularly after initiation or dose increases.
 If heart failure develops, treat accordingly and consider dose reduction or discontinuation.
 Not recommended for use in any patient with symptomatic heart failure.
-In the US, initiation of therapy is contraindicated in patients with NYHA class III or IV heart failure; in Canada, use is contraindicated in patients with any stage of heart failure (NYHA class I, II, III, IV).
+Initiation of therapy is contraindicated in patients with NYHA class III or IV heart failure.
 A higher frequency of cardiovascular events has been noted in patients with NYHA class I or II heart failure treated with rosiglitazone.
 Use may also be associated with an increased risk of angina and MI.
 Use with caution in patients at risk for cardiovascular events and monitor closely.
 Discontinue if any deterioration in cardiac status occurs.

 • Hematologic effects: May decrease hemoglobin, hematocrit, and/or WBC count (slight); effects may be related to increased plasma volume and/or dose-related.
 Changes in hemoglobin and hematocrit generally occurred during the first 3 months after initiation of therapy and after dose increases.
 Use with caution in patients with anemia.